Researchers

 A: Please visit NIA Data LINKAGE’s program website at: https://www.nia.nih.gov/research/dbsr/nia-data-linkage-program-linkage/available-data for information on the available CMS data.

-Q: What are the dates of available data?
+Q: What are the dates of available EHR data?

-A: Availability of data varies by vendor, but overall, data are available from January 2019 onward.
+A: EHR data are available from January 2019 onward.

 Q: How long is access granted to the LTC Data Cooperative dataset?